vaamonde/ubuntu-2204/04-news/04-influxdb.md

 sudo apt install apt-transport-https software-properties-common git vim wget curl gnupg2
 ```

-#02_ Instalando a Chave GPG do InfluxDB2 e do Telegraf no Ubuntu Server<br>
+## 02_ Instalando a Chave GPG do InfluxDB2 e do Telegraf no Ubuntu Server
 ```bash
 #baixando a Chave GPG do InfluxDB2 e do Telegraf
 #opção do comando wget: -q (quiet)